njh/bbcradio-tingapp/README.md

 Installing mpg123
 -----------------

 The BBC radio streams are played back using [mpg123].
-To install it on your [Tingbox] / Raspberry Pi, use the following command:
+To install it on your [Tingbot] / Raspberry Pi, use the following command:

     sudo apt-get install mpg123